9.7. Checkpoint Processing in PostgreSQL

 9.7.1.
 Outline of the Checkpoint Processing

 The checkpoint process has two aspects: preparing for database recovery, and cleaning dirty pages in the shared buffer pool.
 In this subsection, we will focus on the former aspect and describe its internal processing.
-See Fig. 9.18 for an overview.
+See Figure 9.18 for an overview.

 -